GuitaringEgg/CounterPyck/README.md

 - ~~Tidy repo~~
 - ~~Tidy code into nicer, logical classes and files~~
 - Make image analyser run in a seperate thread
-- Get hero counter picks working based on matchup data
+- ~Get hero counter picks working based on matchup data~
-- Get it working in the console first
+- ~Get it working in the console first~
 - Create the gui
 - Fixed limitations
 - Move all data to appdata?
 Probably
+- Use a better method of getting a screenshot
+	- Maybe using dota's screenshot function in game?
+(Still needs to be in focus)

 Future
 ---------